 The smart meter installation process is straightforward.
-Your energy supplier will install your smart meter free of charge and the installation only takes a couple of hours so you'll be up and running in no time.
+Your energy supplier will install your smart meter at no extra cost and the installation only takes a couple of hours so you'll be up and running in no time.

 This page will help you to understand the installation process and avoid problems.

 Why should you get a smart meter installed?

 Once your smart meter has been installed, you can start taking control of your energy usage.
 Your in-home display will show you exactly how much energy you're using each day in pounds and pence.
 Accurate meter readings will be sent to your energy supplier which will also mean an end to estimated bills.

 Your energy supplier will contact you beforehand to arrange a time and date for your installation.
 They will tell you what to expect, how long it will take and if there’s anything special you need to do.

 You will need to let the installer in on the day and make sure they can get access to your traditional meters.
 So you might need to clear out the cupboards.
 Any access issues, do let your supplier know.

 During your installation

 Depending on whether you're having one or both replaced, you'll get a smart electricity meter and a smart gas meter.
 These normally go exactly where your old meters were.
 If they need to be fitted somewhere else, the installer will ask you first.